zagos-repo/evilQR-android/README.md

 ## Usage

-1. Run the server by running the built server binary: `./server/build/evilqr-server`
+1. Run the server by running the built server binary: `./server/build/evilqr-server` OR `./server/build/evilqr-server -d /server/templates/`
 2. Open any of the supported websites in your Chrome browser, with installed **Evil QR** extension:
 ```
 https://discord.com/login